 Quick Deploy offers a quick way to get started with the Citrix Virtual Apps and Desktops service.

-In the Citrix Virtual Apps and Desktops service, the Manage tab offers two types of deployment methods:
+In the Citrix Virtual Apps and Desktops service, the Manage tab includes the following options (among others):

-Quick Deploy: The Quick Deploy method provides a simpler interface that offers faster deployment of apps and desktops, or Remote PC Access.
+Quick Deploy: The Quick Deploy console offers faster deployment of apps and desktops, or Remote PC Access.
 This deployment method offers basic configuration, without advanced features.

 Quick Deploy is valid for: